5w-se/Solana-wallet-checker-brute-force-search/README.md

 This project is licensed under the [MIT License](/LICENSE).

-Update: Link is now responsive and functioning
+Update: url updated and working